MarkWuNLP/ResponseEdit/README.md

 # ResponseEdit
 Resources of our paper at AAAI-19 ``Response Generation by Context-aware Prototype Editing"

-## Data Format
-test.txt and dev.txt are formatted as

-"current context \t current response \t prototype context \t prototype response" .

-As the input format of our code is "prototype context \t ins words \t del words", we further provide test_format.txt and dev_format.txt.
-Training dataset follows the same rule.
-File projects/train.src shows the format of input.

 ## Code
 train.py and console_translate.py in the edit folder are the entires of the training and testing process.
 Please write
 ```